-Get 55%+ Cooldown Reduction to have high uptime on Akarat's Champion.
-Make sure your defensive slots—boots, pants and belt—have Vitality and All Resistance on them.
+Get at least 55% Cooldown Reduction to have high uptime on Akarat's Champion.
+Make sure your defensive slots—Boots, Pants and Belt—have Vitality and All Resistance on them.
 Stack DPS stats wherever possible: Holy Damage Increase, Heaven's Fury Damage, Critical Hit Damage and Critical Hit Chance.
 Area Damage should be mostly ignored, because it doesn't get buffed by Shield of Fury.

-- Stack CDR to keep up the defensive buffs
+- Stack Cooldown Reduction to keep up all your defensive buffs.

-- Only use CC skills directly before your Holy rotation
+- Only use Crowd Control skills directly before your Holy rotation.

 - Don't die 4Head